spatie/laravel-queued-db-cleanup/README.md

 ### Starting the cleanup in a scheduled tasks

 It is safe to start the cleanup process from within a scheduled task.
-Internally the package will use a lock to make sure that no two cleanups using the same query are running at the same time.
+Internally the package will use a lock to make sure no two cleanups using the same query are running at the same time.

 If a scheduled task starts a cleanup process while another one is still running, the new cleanup process will be cancelled.